John Rice Jones: Frontier military officer

 In 1784 John Rice Jones sailed to the United States, settling in Philadelphia, Pennsylvania.
-He returned to Wales within the year to bring his wife and son, John Rice, back to America, though leaving behind his infant daughter, Maria.
+He returned to Wales within the year to bring his wife and son, Rice Jones (1781–1808), back to America, though leaving behind his infant daughter, Maria.
 While in Philadelphia he became friends with prominent Americans Benjamin Franklin and Dr. Benjamin Rush while practicing law with noted early attorney Myers Fisher.
 After two years in Philadelphia hearing tales of the opportunities awaiting in the new American west, in 1786 he moved to Louisville, Kentucky.
 In September, of that year, he joined the frontier Virginia army, of General George Rogers Clark, in the campaign to quash, an uprising by, the Native Americans, of the Wabash Confederacy.
 As part of the ongoing conflict, a garrison was established at Fort Vincennes, with Jones appointed its Commissary General.
 Jones was joined by his family at Vincennes, but tragedy soon befell them as Eliza died in childbirth on March 11, 1787.
 The child, named Myers Fisher Jones for his Philadelphia friend, died soon afterward.